softlayer/softlayer-python/developers-guide.md

 ***
 ## Actions

 Actions are parameters the {{site.project.alias}} passes along to the API.
-These can be **arguments** or **options**, which look similar but are quite different (definitions below).
+These can be **arguments** or **options** (defined below).

-* Argument: Identifies the source or destination of information, or alters some type of operation.
+* Arguments: These locates the source or destination of information, or alter some type of operation.
-* Option: Tells the command to create, read, update, delete, or display something.
-Other names for these are "flag" and "switch".
+* Options: These tell the command to create, read, update, delete, or display something.
+Other names for options are "flag" and "switch".

 ### Implementing an Action

 You can implement actions easily just by adding a class to a module with the subclass of `CLIRunnable`.

-Giving it this subclass is an important part of implementing an action because the name of the parent class is not referenced anywhere.
+> Giving it this subclass is an important part of implementing an action because the name of the parent class is not referenced anywhere.

 ```py
 class CLIRunnable(object):